alex-patterson-webdev/doctrine-query-filter/README.md

     {
         public function build(QueryBuilderInterface $queryBuilder) : string
         {
+            // Instance of Arp\DoctrineQueryFilter\Service\
             $factory = $queryBuilder->factory();

             $queryBuilder->andWhere(
                 $factory->andX(
-                    $factory->create(ProductName::class),
+                    $factory->create(ProductName::class, ['Hot Dog']),
-                    $factory->create(IsDeleted::class, [false]) // We pass arguments to the construtor )
+                    $factory->create(IsDeleted::class, [false])
+                )
             );
         }
     }

 The example shows that we can access our custom filters form the `QueryFilterFactory` via `QueryBuilderFactory::create($queryFilterName, $arguments)`.

-This factory internally uses a service container to find the required factories.
-We must provide configuration to ensure that they can be created.
-Unless you require dependency injection into your filters, you can use the included `FilterFactory`.
+This factory internally uses a Zend Framework 3 [PluginManager](https://docs.zendframework.com/zend-servicemanager/plugin-managers/); so we can create query filters with factory classes and use the container to inject dependencies.

+By default all `$filterName` arguments that map **directly** to fully qualified class names of the filter will be created by the `QueryFilterFactory`; if

     use \Arp\DoctrineQueryFilter\Factory\Service\QueryFilterFactory;
     use \Arp\DoctrineQueryFilter\Service\QueryFilterManager;